Santa Pod Raceway: History

 Podington airfield, near the villages of Hinwick and Podington, was formerly a Second World War airbase.
 In 1966, permission was obtained to use the airfield as a drag racing complex, the 3/4 mi main runway being used as the drag strip.
 Santa Pod was named after Santa Ana Drags, a drag strip in California, USA, and the local village of Podington.
 Since then, the name Santa Pod has become synonymous with the sport of drag racing in Europe.

-Informally known as 'The Pod', today the raceway hosts events throughout the year, including the FIA European Drag Racing Championships and the 'Run What You Brung' (RWYB) events where anyone with a valid driving licence can have a go and put their own vehicles and skills to the test.
-This also serves as a 'grassroots' recruitment ground, as many who start by running their road vehicle on the track for bragging rights often progress to the next level and become competitors in National Events after obtaining a licence from one of the official sanctioning bodies; Auto-Cycle Union or Motorsport UK.
+Informally known as 'The Pod', today the raceway hosts events throughout the year, including the FIA European Drag Racing Championships and the 'Run What You Brung' (RWYB) events where anyone with a valid driving licence can put their own vehicles and skills to the test.
+This also serves as a 'grassroots' recruitment ground, as many who start by running their road vehicle on the track for bragging rights progress to the next level and become competitors in national events after obtaining a licence from one of the official sanctioning bodies, Auto-Cycle Union or Motorsport UK.